 Rhodes joined other student veterans, their families, other guests and MTSU administrators and staff during the seventh Graduating Veterans Stole Ceremony Wednesday, April 19, in the Tom H. Jackson Building’s Cantrell Hall.

-The university recognized nearly 50 of 122 student veterans planning to graduate Friday, May 5, in College of Graduate Studies ceremonies, or Saturday, May 6, for undergraduate commencement during the event.
+The university recognized nearly 50 of 122 student veterans during the event who are planning to graduate Friday, May 5, in College of Graduate Studies ceremonies, or Saturday, May 6, in dual undergraduate commencement ceremonies.

 Since May 2015, MTSU has honored its graduating student veterans with a formal ceremony, presenting them with special red stoles.